sharpjd/EECS-3431-A2/README.txt

 --- Scene ---
 A Scene contains SceneObjects that are updated every frame, TIME (the time elapsed since the start), and DELTATIME (the time between rendered frames).
 Through dependency injection, each SceneObject contains a reference to a Scene.

+This system was crucial to making the scope of the project possible.
+Almost every feature ties into this system.

 --- SceneObject ---
 Contain a transform, components, and child SceneObjects.